This Is the Best Time of the Month to Have Amazing Orgasms

 Any day seems like a great day for some intimate "me" time (or time with your partner, but I'm going solo at the moment) to have a mind-blowing orgasm, right?
 Well, not so fast.
-According to a study in The Journal of Sexual Medicine, you might be able to have the most amazing orgasm you can imagine around day 14 of your menstrual cycle.
+According to a study in The Journal of Sexual Medicine, people who menstruate might be able to have the most amazing orgasm you can imagine around day 14 of their cycle.
 Why?
-Since your clitoris grows up to 20 percent bigger and becomes more engorged, you'll feel hornier during this time and can have an easier time climaxing.
+Since the clitoris grows bigger and becomes more engorged, you'll feel hornier during this time and can have an easier time climaxing.

 Once I read this, I knew I had to try it.
 And I'm already pretty good to myself.
 I know my body, how it works, what it likes, and so if I'm masturbating, I always finish.
 Yet, sometimes it's easier than others, or there's more or less arousal going on to begin with.
 And with a partner, other factors come in, and I've had my fair share of amazing orgasms and nothing at all.
 So for this experiment, I decided to go the masturbation route on the 14th day to test it out.